TOPdesk/codegarden/src/docs/CodeGarden - Game Design.md

 For example, if we make it rain from the gnomes beards after they die, this should happen in the first level as well even if it's useless.
 - See also: [this video](https://www.youtube.com/watch?v=8FpigqfcvlM)

+Houses will be numbered according to their natural order; counting from left to right, then from top to bottom.

 ### Level 0 - The start menu
 - Here, we are going to introduce gnome movement.
 The start menu is a T-intersection with three choices at its ends (quit, start, options).